edmundooo/more-money-more-problems/README.md

 * __02_Partial_Data_EDA.ipynb:__ reads in Senator Amy Klobuchar's Tweets performs EDA on on the them.

 * __03_Tweets_to_Pickle.ipynb:__ reads all Tweets from CSV files and then pickles the data

+* __04_Full_Data_Clean_Preprocess.ipynb:__ reads all Tweets from Pickle, performs EDA, cleans them, and preprocceses them in preparation for topic modeling.